yarisvt/tyk-docs/tyk-docs/content/upgrading-tyk/upgrading-tyk.md

 time="Jul  7 08:15:03" level=info msg="--> Listening on port: 8080"
 ```

-Then the gateway has successfully re-started.
+Then the Gateway has successfully re-started.

 ## <a name="on-premises"></a>Tyk On-Premises

+In a production environment, where we recommend installing the Dashboard, Gateway and Pump on separate machines, you should upgrade components in the following sequence:

+1. Tyk Dashboard
+2. Tyk Gateway
+3. Tyk Pump

+For a single machine installation, you should follow the instructions below for your operating system.

 Our repositories will be updated at [https://packagecloud.io/tyk](https://packagecloud.io/tyk) when new versions are released.
 As you set up these repositories when installing Tyk to upgrade all Tyk components  you can run: